kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 naming the missing GVR in the error.

-Discovery is necessary but not sufficient: it does not prove kube-scheduler has the same gates as kube-apiserver.
-Operators must enable `GenericWorkload` on both, plus the optional gates in the 1.37 baseline table for topology, shared claims, PodGroup preemption policy, and CompositePodGroup.
+Discovery is necessary but not sufficient: it does not prove kube-scheduler or kube-controller-manager have the same gates as kube-apiserver.
+Operators must enable `GenericWorkload` on all three. kube-scheduler consumes Workload and PodGroup objects; kube-controller-manager runs the PodGroup protection controller that removes the deletion-protection finalizer.
+Also enable the optional gates in the 1.37 baseline table for topology, shared claims, PodGroup preemption policy, and CompositePodGroup.

 `GenericWorkload` is Beta but disabled by default in 1.37.
 An API rejection or unsupported scheduler state is surfaced on the LWS; pod creation stays